ads2280/global-git/README.md

 Your monolingual coworkers will be confused.
 Your multilingual coworkers will be impressed.
 Your British coworkers will finally feel seen.

+## Why though?

+Why not?
+Also:
+- Makes your git history more interesting
+- Confuses your coworkers in the best way
+- Proves that programming doesn't have to be English-only
+- Born from procrastination and "actually down" energy

 ## Installation

 Option 1: from source